By Aviva Regev

 Clinical Case:

 K.M. is a 61-year-old woman with hypertension diagnosed with non-Hodgkin’s lymphoma 1 month ago.
-Her only medication is hydrochlorothiazide.
-She …
+Her only medication is hydrochlorothiazide. …

 By Todd Cutler, MD